Home Overview Spelling Grammar Usage Translate

 Example: man, library, book, stadium, balls, picnics, love, joy, benevolence.

-Gerunds and mid-dot words are other types of noun – described below.
+Gerunds are another type of noun - described below.

-In a sentence, the subject, verb-object, indirect-object, and preposition-objects are nouns.
+In a sentence, the subject, verb-object, indirect-object, and preposition-object are nouns.

 The subject (the man) is the main focus of the sentence.